NomicFoundation/hardhat/docs/tutorial/1-setup/README.md

 # 1. Setting up the environment

-First things first.
 Most Ethereum libraries and tools use Node.js and **Buidler** is no exception.
 In case you are not familiar with Node.js, you might think of it as "JavaScript running on your computer" — but it’s so much more as well.
 For now we are just installing it.

 ## Installing Node.js

 This section has instructions for installing Node.js in the operating system of your choice.
 Feel free to skip any step you don't consider necessary.

-::: tip
+::: warning
 If you have Node.js `>=10.0` already installed, please skip to: [Checking your environment](#checking-your-environment).
 :::